-16 The day is thine, the night also is thine: thou hast prepared the light and the sun (Psalms 74:13-16).
+16 The day is thine, the night also is thine: thou hast prepared the light and the sun (Psalms 74:13–16).

-The separation of God from nature is also an expression of the Bible’s battle against idolatry: “And the servants of the king of Syria said unto him, Their gods are gods of the hills … and said, Thus saith the Lord, Because the Syrians have said, The Lord is God of the hills, but he is not God of the valleys, therefore will I deliver all this great multitude into thine hand, and ye shall know that I am the Lord” (Kings I 20:23-28).
-The prophets preach the idea of a single God, while the people continue holding on to the holistic pagan understanding, unifying gods, nature, and man.
-The prophets of Israel feared that popular idolatry would overcome the worship of one and only God.
-Kaufmann (1971), Fromm (1966), Kasher (2004), and others argue that the primary interest of the Bible is the fight against idolatry.
-Thus, Kasher interprets the first verse of the book of Genesis, “In the beginning God created the heaven and the earth,” as an explicit statement of God’s separation from nature; a separation which denies idolatry in heaven and on earth (Kasher 2004: 186-198).

 Man’s separation from nature

-The relationship between God and man in the Bible is constructed as stable and sealed through law and oath (Muffs 2006: 34-43).
+The relationship between God and man in the Bible is constructed as stable and sealed through law and oath (Muffs 2006, 34–43).
 This all-encompassing relationship is personal and includes a sealed contract with every individual – a far reaching anthropomorphism.

 Man’s separation from nature is a consequence of God’s separation from nature.
 According to the interpretive approach we have adopted, God is a projection of human desires.
 According to the Bible, God and man are similar: “Let us make man in our image, after our likeness” (Genesis 1:26).
 Man is thus obliged to imitate the qualities unique to God.
 Man is not God, although he aspires to adopt his attributes.
-The biblical man, similar to the biblical God, is endowed with free will; a free will which exists in the context of production, creation, and the ability to influence the future (Fromm 1975: 62-63).
-Free will develops when a benevolent entity exists and watches over human actions (Schechter 2007: 7).
+The biblical man, similar to the biblical God, is endowed with free will; a free will which exists in the context of production, creation, and the ability to influence the future (Fromm 1975, 62–63).
+Free will develops when a benevolent entity exists and watches over human actions (Schechter 2007, 7).

 Similar to God, man is separate from nature.
 He is superior in the hierarchy of all creatures, and participates in creating natural reality, “Israeli faith transferred the worldwide godly drama from the domain of nature and its powers to the domain of the human will.
-God’s will rules all things, but with one ‘reduction:’ man’s will, who was given free choice” (Kaufmann 1971:472).
+God’s will rules all things, but with one ‘reduction:’ man’s will, who was given free choice” (Kaufmann 1971, 472).
 Paganism, in contrast, perceived existence in its entirety as a material reality of which man is but a part; a reality which is certain, albeit unachievable.
 The innovation of the Bible is in determining man’s ability to participate in the creation of natural reality; to determine conditions and givens, as well as to intervene in the course of nature.
 The Bible commands man to interfere with processes, to initiate changes, and to be responsible for them.
 Nature becomes the target, the object of human will.
 Man, who fashions his own world similar to God, similarly needs free will.